chrisco512/rocketpoolratiogang/README.md

 # ROCKETPOOL RATIOGANG

-This is a hype site for [Rocketpool](https://rocketpool.net), the first decentralized staking pool for Ethereum.
+This is a hype site for <a href="https://rocketpool.net" target="_blank">Rocketpool</a>, the first decentralized staking pool for Ethereum.

 ## Deploy on Vercel